Become our fan

 If a student must withdraw due to medical reasons, prior to the withdrawal deadline as indicated in the academic calendar, a student may do so through the regular withdrawal process as indicated by the Registrar’s Office at (956)326-2250 or visit Zaffirini Success Center 121.
 If a student is incapacitated or unable to make the request on his/her own, please contact the Office of the Associate VP for Student Affairs at (956)326-2282.

-If a student were to lose his/her residence and suddenly become homeless, he/she may contact the Office of the Associate VP for Student Affairs for guidance, support, and advocacy.
-The Associate VP for Student Affairs, or designee, will contact the Office of Housing and Residence Life to facilitate the possibility of emergency housing and payment options.
+If a student were to lose his/her residence and suddenly become homeless, he/she may contact the Office of the VP for Student Success at (956)326-2273 for guidance, support, and advocacy.
+The VP for Student Success, or designee, will contact the Office of Housing and Residence Life to facilitate the possibility of emergency housing and payment options.
 Based on vacancy and financial assistance, the Office of Housing and Residence Life may be able to accommodate a student in such situation.
 Otherwise, the Office of the VP for Student Success shall seek other options such as local homeless shelters.